An approach to the quantization of black-hole quasi-normal modes: Path Integral Quantization

 \section{Path Integral Quantization}

 Classical treatments of non-conservative or open system often use the cavity-bath model to describe such systems.
 The system of interest forms the cavity and the surroundings forms the bath with infinite degrees of freedom.
 Energy is exchanged between the cavity and the bath via some interaction.
 The complete system is described by a Lagrangian of the form $L(q,\dot{q},Q,\dot{Q}) = L_c(q,\dot{q})+L_b(Q,\dot{Q})+L_{int}(q,\dot{q},Q,\dot{Q})$, where $L_c(q,\dot{q})$ describes the cavity, $L_b(Q,\dot{Q})$ the bath and $L_{int}(q,\dot{q},Q,\dot{Q})$ gives the interaction between the two \cite{Caldeira-Leggett}.
 The structure of the Lagrangian shows that the quantization would involve both the cavity $(q,\dot{q})$ and the bath $(Q,\dot{Q})$ degrees of freedom.
 However we are not interested in the time evolution of the bath.
 It is therefore desirable to eliminate $Q$ and $\dot{Q}$ variables and compute the expectation value of any observable in terms of $q$ and $\dot{q}$ only.
 Feynman and Vernon showed that the path integral formulation is very effective in this regard \cite{Feynman}.
 The general idea is to write down the generating functional or the density matrix of the whole system and then integrate out the bath degrees of freedom.
 This leaves us a reduced density matrix which incorporates the effect of the bath on the cavity and is expressed in terms of the $q$ and $\dot{q}$ variables only \cite{Feynman, weiss1999quantum}.
+In the case of a black hole these bath degrees of freedom can be described as the fields populating the space between the black hole event horizon and a stretched horizon.